ingonader/getting-cleaning-data-assignment/CodeBook.md

-Codebook for uci-har-dataset-clean.csv and uci-har-dataset-clean-mean.csv
+Codebook for uci-har-dataset-clean-mean.csv
 ===

-This file contains the description of variables in the files `uci-har-dataset-clean.csv` and `uci-har-dataset-clean-mean.csv`.
+This file contains the description of variables in the file `uci-har-dataset-clean-mean.csv`.

-Description of variables in both files
+Description of variables
 ---

 **subject** -- Number (1-30) of subject that performed the activity.